sergiuszdev/sergiuszdev/README.md

 - My engineering thesis made with SvelteKit + Vapor + PostgreSQL (private repo, results will be deployed soon!)
 ## My recent projects
 - [Space Impact Clone](https://github.com/SzymonSergiusz/SO2-space-threads-invader) - A minigame heavily inspired by an old Nokia 3310 game.
 Created with Python, Pygame and threads.py library.
 We even managed to win a small competition for the best game in the college classes' group
 - [KGP Urban Game](https://github.com/SzymonSergiusz/kgp-urban-game) - Fullstack application for an urban game made with Nuxt3/Vue + FastAPI/Python + PostgreSQL.
-You can check it out [here](https://koronagorpolskich.vercel.app/)!
+You can't check it out [here](https://koronagorpolskich.vercel.app/)!

 ## 🧑🏻‍💻My favorite technologies: